New Markets Tax Credit Program

-The deadline for this funding round was April 19, 2021.
-The applications were scored and ranked according to the New Markets Tax Credit program criteria.
-These rankings were reviewed first by the Finance New Mexico Advisory Board and then on May 27, 2021 by the New Mexico Finance Authority Board of Directors.
-All applicants were notified of the outcome following the NMFA Board meeting on May 27, 2021.
+The deadline for this funding round is November 13, 2023.
+The applications will be scored and ranked according to the New Market Tax Credit program criteria.
+The rankings will be reviewed by the Finance New Mexico Advisory Board and then by the New Mexico Finance Authority Board of Directors.
+All applicants will be notified of the outcome following the NMFA Board meeting.

 Please contact NMFA staff at NMTC@nmfa.net if you have questions.